ybur-yug/volt_tutorial/README.md

 # NOTE:

 #### This tutorial is currently working up through the end of part 3.
-Beyond this, the features that are being built upon require version 0.8.0's release which is soon, but has no officially announced date
+Beyond this, the features that are being built upon require version 0.8.0's release which is soon, but has no officially announced date.
+Tag me in the Volt [gitter chat room](http://www.gitter.im/voltrb/volt)

 Hi.
 You're a developer, or someone interested in writing some code.
 A web app even!
 This is fun.
 Awesome.